When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Step 3.
 Creating a Connection Between Devices

-Connect one monitor using a VGA cable to the VGA port on the docking station.
-Use the appropriate ports and cables for dual monitors based on your docking station’s available outputs.
+Connect one monitor using a VGA cable to the docking station’s VGA port.
+Use the appropriate ports and cables for dual monitors based on the docking station’s available outputs.

 Once done, connect the VGA cable between the USB to the VGA adaptor and the second monitor.